kubernetes/website/content/en/docs/tasks/access-kubernetes-api/configure-aggregation-layer.md

 If _both_ `--client-ca-file` and `--requestheader-client-ca-file` are provided, then the request first checks the `--requestheader-client-ca-file` CA and then the `--client-ca-file`.
 Normally, different CAs, either root CAs or intermediate CAs, are used for each of these options; regular client requests match against `--client-ca-file`, while aggregation requests match against `--requestheader-client-ca-file`.
 However, if both use the _same_ CA, then client requests that normally would pass via `--client-ca-file` will fail, because the CA will match the CA in `--requestheader-client-ca-file`, but the common name `CN=` will **not** match one of the acceptable common names in `--requestheader-allowed-names`.
 This can cause your kubelets and other control plane components, as well as end-users, to be unable to authenticate to the Kubernetes apiserver.

-For this reason, you **should** use different CA certs for the `--client-ca-file` option - to authorize control plane components and end-users - and the `--requestheader-client-ca-file` option - to authorize aggregation apiserver requests.
+For this reason, use different CA certs for the `--client-ca-file` option - to authorize control plane components and end-users - and the `--requestheader-client-ca-file` option - to authorize aggregation apiserver requests.

 {{< warning >}}
 Do **not** reuse a CA that is used in a different context unless you understand the risks and the mechanisms to protect the CA's usage.